Seville: Andalusia’s Charming City Filled with History

 3. Plaza de Espana

-Located along the Guadalquivir River, is one of the epic places worth picture moments, as shown by frequent bride visits for photo-shoots.
-The Plaza de Espana is a long curvy plaza with a canal on the edge of this semi-circular curve.
-Important national figures are commemorated along the plaza having ceramic tiles portraying each of Spain’s provinces.
-Boats on the canal are available for renting and cruising around the Guadalquivir, supplementing the sightseeing experience.
-The plaza is a nice place to crash course on Seville city and province, at large.
+Located along the Guadalquivir River, is one of the most scenic places in the city, often used as a backdrop for wedding photos.
+The Plaza de Espana is a long picturesque plaza with a canal on the edge of its semi-circular curve.
+Important national figures are commemorated along the plaza with ceramic tiles portraying each of Spain’s provinces.
+Boats on the canal are available for renting and taking a cruise around the Guadalquivir, adding to the iconic scenic experience.

 4. Maria Luisa Park

 Maria Luisa Park is a beautiful stretch of public park that runs along the Guadalquivir River in Seville.
 Along the grounds you'll find a number of beautiful statues and monuments along with it being home to the stunning Plaza de Espana which sits at the edge of the park.
 The botanical gardens are particularly beautiful with a plethora of flower and plant species that adorn its grounds which makes for a perfect afternoon strolling around.

 Address: Paseo de las Delicias, s/n, 41013 Sevilla, Spain

 Related Site: https://www.sevilla.org/servicios/medio-ambiente-parques-jardines/parques/parques-y-jardines-historicos/parque-de-maria-luisa

 5. Las Duenas